 - Objects to fulfill orders are located on the Kitchen-bar. - Orders have between one and three objects randomly chosen. - All edible/drinkable objects from the list of standard objects (see Section 3.3.5) are eligible to be part of the orders.

 - 1. The referee requests the team to move the robot to the start location. - 2.
 The referee gives the start signal and starts the timer. - 3.
-The team leaves the area after the start signal. - 4.
-A TC member follows the robot ready to press the emergency stop button. - 5.
-The robot detect calling or waving customer and reach a customer's table. - 6.
-The robot take the customer's order, place the order, and deliver it. - 7.
-Optionally, the robot can use an unattached tray to transport the order.
+The team leaves the area after the start signal.

-76 6.6 Restaurant
+64 6.3 Restaurant